temuair/fot/docs/religion.md

 ### Altar

-These activities can be performed at the foot of the altar of any god in your trinity.
+These activities can be performed at the foot of the altar of your gold, but not with the other gods in your trinity.
 These activities do not require labour.
 You will only be able to see these options if you have enough faith to perform them.
 You can increase your faith by praying or descrating items of enemy gods.

 | **Activity** | **Effect** |
 | - | - |